how to revise a sentence #5

 But I have one problem with it – the execution.
 I think the phrasing needed more iteration.
 The last bit in particular – endless hurrying feet – is a somewhat clunky, disappointing resolution.

 One thing that bothers me is the mushy -ing form of hurry.
 Another is the awkward way endless and hurrying get in each other’s way modifying feet.
-My instinct is to break up this awkward trio and to pick a more pleasing form of hurry, like hurried or hurry itself, one that is more pleasing to say and hear.
+My instinct is to break up this awkward trio and to pick a form of hurry that’s more pleasing to say and hear, like hurried or hurry itself.

 Here’s a rephrasing that conserves Miller’s idea and that I think improves the sentence that contains it: